 The Pressure, Ion Current (Collector Current) and Emission Current are indications that the ionization gauge transducer is operating and pressure (vacuum) is being measured.
 In the above example, most of the critical, measured quantities required for the calculation of measured pressure are displayed.
-The relationship of these parameters leads to the calculation of pressure given by $P = I_C \cdot (I_E \cdot S)^{-1}$ where I_C is the Ion Current, I_E is the Emission Current and S is the Sensitivity of the specific ion gauge sensor.
+The relationship of these parameters leads to the calculation of pressure given by $P = I_C \bullet (I_E \bullet S)^{-1}$ where $I_C$ is the Ion Current, $I_E$ is the Emission Current and S is the Sensitivity of the specific ion gauge sensor.